bcgov/von/docs/_getting_started/von-overview.md

 toc: true
 toc_sticky: true
 ---
-# Verifiable Organizations Network Overview

-The Verifiable Organizations Network (VON) is a series of ecosystems, each operated by a jurisdiction and each consisting of an instance of OrgBook and a set of VON Issuer/Verifier Agents.
+The Verifiable Organizations Network (VON) is a series of ecosystems, each operated by a jurisdiction and each consisting of an instance of OrgBook and a set of VON issuer/verifier Agents.
 A VON ecosystem is kind of like a neighbourhood of collaborating services - an OrgBook - a credential repository about (typically) organizations in the middle, and around it, a number of services that contact OrgBook to get verified claims (information) about organizations, and that subsequently issue Verifiable Credentials (permits, registrations, licences, etc.) about organizations back to OrgBook.

 > ToDo: Add image of an ecosystem

-Further, since each ecosystem is based on the same standards and APIs, services in one ecosystem can access OrgBooks in other ecosystems to receive verified claims about organizations in other jurisdications.
+Further, since each ecosystem is based on the same standards and APIs, services in one ecosystem can access OrgBooks in other ecosystems to receive verified claims about organizations in other jurisdictions.
 That's the full VON - allowing, for example, a service in Ontario to verify (and trust) the claims of a business in British Columbia.

 > ToDo: Add image of multiple ecosystems